Find Grad Schools

 • Parts Counterman

-In the United States, there were 251,900 jobs for Parts Salesperson in 2016.
+In 2016, there was an estimated number of 251,900 jobs in the United States for Parts Salesperson.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
-Due to new job openings and attrition, there will be an average of 32,900 job openings in this field each year.
+The BLS estimates 32,900 yearly job openings in this field.

 undefined